denis-beurive/AngularJS1/test4/README.md

 * Registering a *service provider*, by using the API's method `Module::provider`.
   The *service provider* may be an object or a function.
-  * If if is an object, then it must contain the property "$get" that points to *service factory function*.
+  * If if is an object, then it must contain the property "`$get`" that points to *service factory function*.
     *The service factory* function will be responsable for creating the service (which is a singleton).
-  * If it is a function, then this function must return an object (with the property "$get"...)
+  * If it is a function, then this function must return an object (with the property "`$get`"...)
 * Registering a *service factory*, by using the API's method `Module::factory`.
   The service may be a function or an array.
   * If the *service factory" is a function, then it will be responsable for creating the service (which is a singleton).